yoasyo25/ruby-submissions/1706-b/4module/capstone_projects/evaluations/sam_s.md

 Developer uses an iteration map to plan project scope, breaks down broad features into granular tasks, and exercises good Git workflow (e.g., feature branches, descriptive commits, incremental PRs)

+I didn't do branches and PRs because the project was solo, but I think the project uses good git practices and commit messages.

 - Meets Expectations

 ### 2. Completion & Pace

 Developer plans stories ahead of sprint and makes some scope adjustments along the way.
 Developer communicates adjustments to Technical Lead as soon as possible (if necessary).

+I planned ahead, and made some scope adjustments along the way, though should have been more forthcoming with the place I was at in the final week.

 - Meets Expectations